JiahangXu/agent-lightning.github.io/content/posts/trajectory_mode/trajectory_aggeration_mode.md

   * **The Dilemma:** This single token technically contains part of the *Response* (which should be masked as 1) and part of the *Template/Prompt* (which should be masked as 0).
 It is impossible to correctly assign a binary mask to this "hybrid" token.

-#### 3.1.2 Contextual Tokenization Discrepancy and String Normalization Artifacts

-**Sub-Word Split Variability**

-Tokenization algorithms (like BPE) merge characters based on frequency and context.
-A text segment generated sequentially token-by-token can result in different IDs than the same text processed as a whole block.

-  * **The "HAVING" Example:** During generation, a model might output the word "HAVING" as two separate tokens: `H` (ID: 35) + `AVING` (ID: 482).
-However, when this text is detokenized into the string "HAVING" and then re-tokenized as part of a prompt, the tokenizer might prefer the split `HAV` (ID: 982) + `ING` (ID: 27).
-  * **Result:** Although the human-readable text is identical, the token ID sequences differ.
-The system cannot "find" the response `[35, 482]` inside the re-tokenized history `[..., 982, 27, ...]`, causing the masking logic to fail.

-**Whitespace and Escape Character Normalization Artifacts** Furthermore, minor artifacts often invisible in standard string views can cause drift.

-  * **Issue:** During re-tokenization as a new prompt, additional whitespace, escape characters (e.g., `\n` vs `\\n`), or formatting variances may be introduced or normalized.
-  * **Impact:** These subtle changes shift the token boundaries, rendering the original stored indices invalid.

 #### 3.1.3 Agent Post-processing Modifications

 Many production agents employ post-processing logic to refine outputs before presenting them to the environment or user.